-Foods with glycemic index values lower than 55 are considered to fall in the low category.
-Despite the high starch content, this puts black gram bean in the low glycemic index foods category.
+Foods with glycemic index values lower than 55 fall in the low category.
+Despite the high starch content, the black gram bean is in the low-glycemic index foods category.

 The dietary fiber of black gram beans has been researched to have a significant hypoglycemic effect in experimental animals, lowering blood glucose levels by increasing levels of enzymes that utilize glucose in the body (5).

 Lentils, in general, are alkaline-forming foods.
-Beans can be a good alternative source of protein for people avoiding acidic foods, such as meat and dairy.
+Beans can be an excellent alternative source of protein for people avoiding acidic foods, such as meat and dairy.

 The ethanol extract of Vigna mungo leaves has also been shown to possess antioxidant qualities (7).

-Atherosclerosis leads to obstruction of blood vessels, which in turn can lead to heart attacks, strokes, and peripheral vascular disease.
-High levels of lipids in the blood serum have been proven to have a positive correlation with the development of atherosclerotic plaques.
+Atherosclerosis leads to obstruction of blood vessels, which in turn can lead to heart attack, stroke, and peripheral vascular disease.
+High levels of lipids in the blood serum have been proven to correlate with the development of atherosclerotic plaques positively.

 The protein fraction of black gram has also demonstrated regression of experimentally induced atherosclerosis (9).

-There’s also a correlation between the intake of fiber and coronary heart disease.
+There’s also a correlation between fiber intake and coronary heart disease.
 The dietary fiber in black gram protects against atherosclerosis and may reduce hypercholesterolemia (9).

 Consumption of legumes, in general, has been associated with positive effects on diabetic profiles.
-Urad beans specifically express anti-diabetic properties by inhibiting certain enzymes that play a part in the process of the disease (8).
+Urad beans specifically express anti-diabetic properties by inhibiting certain enzymes that play a part in the disease process (8).